-"The Council shall include in the program measures which it determines, on the basis set forth in paragraph (5), will--
+"The Council shall include in the program measures which it determines, on the basis set forth in paragraph (5), will-

-- "(A) complement the existing and future activities of the Federal and the region's State fish and wildlife agencies and appropriate Indian tribes; - "(B) be based on, and supported by, the best available scientific knowledge; - "(C) utilize, where equally effective alternative means of achieving the same sound biological objective exist, the alternative with the minimum economic cost: - "(D) be consistent with the legal rights of appropriate Indian tribes in the region; and - "(E) in the case of anadromous fish-- - "(i) provide for improved survival of such fish at hydroelectric facilities located on the Columbia River system; and - "(ii)provide flows of sufficient quality and quantity between such facilities to improve production, migration, and survival of such fish as necessary to meet sound biological objectives." - as criteria for judicial review? -- legislative history - additional ties to agencies and tribes in (A) and (D) - o Implications of "legal rights of tribes." - implication of "best available scientific knowledge" standard -- action forcing - least-cost provision: - o meaning and implications - o other than "economical" power supply, costs not a criteria - o certainly not a cost-benefit test -- see 1994 NRIC (Tang) opinion

-- flows and passage emphasis

-• Criteria for relating recommendations to program amendment decisions, Section 4(h)(7):
+- (A) complement the existing and future activities of the Federal and the region's State fish and wildlife agencies and appropriate Indian tribes; - "(B) be based on, and supported by, the best available scientific knowledge; - "(C) utilize, where equally effective alternative means of achieving the same sound biological objective exist, the alternative with the minimum economic cost; - "(D) be consistent with the legal rights of appropriate Indian tribes in the region; and - "(E) in the case of anadromous fish-- - "(i) provide for improved survival of such fish at hydroelectric facilities located on the Columbia River system; and - "(ii)provide flows of sufficient quality and quantity between such facilities to improve production, migration, and survival of such fish as necessary to meet sound biological objectives." - Implications: - o as criteria for judicial review? -- legislative history - additional ties to agencies and tribes in (A) and (D)/implications of "legal rights of tribes" - "best available scientific knowledge" standard -- action forcing - least-cost provision: - meaning and implications - other than "economical" power supply, costs not a criteria - certainly not a cost-benefit test -- see 1994 NRIC (Tang) opinion - flows and passage emphasis in (e) - Additional criteria for relating recommendations to program amendment decisions in Section 4(h)(7): - The Council "shall determine whether each recommendation received is consistent with the purposes of this Act."
+Essentially, the Council is to adopt recommendation or explain why not, based on a strict set of criteria for rejection and guidance for resolving conflicts. - Again, the Council is to develop the fish and wildlife program on the basis of the recommendations, supporting documents, views and information obtained through public comment and participation, and consultation with the agencies, tribes, and customers (Section 4(h)(5)).
+And then Section 4(h)(7) begins by telling Council to determine whether each recommendation received is consistent with the purposes of this Act.

-- Essentially, the Council is to adopt recommendation or explain why not, based on a strict set of criteria for rejection and guidance for resolving conflicts. - Again, the Council is to develop the fish and wildlife program on the basis of the recommendations, supporting documents, views and information obtained through public comment and participation, and consultation with the agencies, tribes, and customers (Section 4(h)(5)).
-And then Section 4(h)(7) begins by telling Council to determine whether each recommendation received is consistent with the purposes of this Act. - If recommendations are inconsistent with each other, the Council is to resolve inconsistencies "giving due weight to the recommendations, expertise, and legal rights and responsibilities of the Federal and the region's State fish and wildlife agencies and appropriate Indian tribes" -- another tie to the agencies and tribes. - If the Council does not adopt a recommendation, it shall explain in writing, as part of the program, findings that the adoption of such recommendation would be-- - (A) inconsistent with paragraph (5) [the basic power balancing standard]; - (B) inconsistent with paragraph (6) [the list of additional standards]; or - (C) less effective than the adopted recommendations for the protection, mitigation, and enhancement of fish and wildlife.
+- If recommendations are inconsistent with each other, the Council is to resolve inconsistencies "giving due weight to the recommendations, expertise, and legal rights and responsibilities of the Federal and the region's State fish and wildlife agencies and appropriate Indian tribes" -- another tie to the agencies and tribes. - The Council can decide not to adopt a recommendation, but only on the basis that the Council find that such recommendation would be- - (A) inconsistent with paragraph (5) [basic mission and administrative record - (B) inconsistent with paragraph (6) [the list of additional standards]; or - (C) less effective than the adopted recommendations for the protection, mitigation, and enhancement of fish and wildlife.